 What You MUST Know Before you Attend Your First Narcotics Anonymous Meeting

-Going to your first Narcotics Anonymous meeting can be nerve-wracking, especially if you aren’t prepared.
+Going to your first Narcotics Anonymous meeting can be nerve-wracking, especially if you don’t know what to expect.
 The experience of opening up to strangers about your deepest issues and mistakes isn’t exactly thrilling.

 However, it’s a necessary part of your recovery.
-By learning more about what Narcotics Anonymous meetings are like, you can take away some of this fear and anxiety of going to the first meeting.
+By learning more about what Narcotics Anonymous meetings are like, you can take away some of the fear and anxiety of going to your first meeting.
 Here are some things you need to know before attending.

 Important Terms to Learn